 Charges for child pornography range from a fifth-degree felony and up to 12 months in prison and/or fine of up to $2500, to a second-degree felony with up to 8 years in prison and/or fine of up to $15,000.

-The Wieczorek Law Firm defends clients throughout the greater Cincinnati area against sex crimes.
+The Wieczorek Law Firm defends clients charged with sex crimes throughout Ohio.
 Contact us 24/7 for a free review of your case.
-Time is not on your side and you need an attorney you can trust to utilizing every defense possible to receive the best outcome.
+Time is not on your side and you need an attorney you can trust in utilizing every defense possible to receive the best outcome.